Local grocery stores and markets or Mega Marts? That is the question.

 Shopping Should Be Fun!

 Fortunately, our region is blessed with an extensive group of independent local grocery stores, markets, bakers, butchers, and specialty shops.
 We live in a great community and our groceries and markets reflect that strength.
+More attentive, slower paced, and above all (and yes we are beating this drum) more fun!

 Featuring Our Local Grocery Stores and Markets